KeyurMistry123/NLP_project/README.md

 - codebasics for their amazing tutorial on the project.
 - The developers of FastAPI for their amazing framework.
 - The NLP and Dataflow communities for their contributions and resources.

+  ## Requirements:
+  - ngrok for port conversion from http to https.